Utah hospital workers rushed to NYC to help with covid in the spring. NYC workers just returned the favor.

 “New York was hit with a tsunami — the situation there was much worse than what we’re facing in Utah right now,” he said.
 “We had a chance to get ready here, and New York didn’t have that.
 But I know it’s going to get worse here before it gets better, and we were all very happy to get some help.”

-Other Intermountain Healthcare front line workers were also thankful for reinforcements.
+Other Intermountain Healthcare front-line workers were also thankful for reinforcements.

-“Our doctors and nurses have been working for eight months straight,” said Dr. Wing Province, an emergency room doctor who works at Intermountain hospitals in Park City and Heber City.
+“Our doctors and nurses have been working for eight months straight,” said Wing Province, an emergency room doctor who works at Intermountain hospitals in Park City and Heber City.

 Province now holds the hands of dying patients in Utah, just as he did while volunteering in New York in April, he said.